-Uillinn Dance Artist in Residence, West Cork 2021 & 2022
+Uillinn Dance Artist in Residence, West Cork 2021, 2022 & 2023

 Since 2015 the Dance Artist in Residence Programme at Uillinn has enabled opportunities for the people of West Cork to have access to, and engagement with contemporary dance practice of excellence.
 (Tara Brandel 2015-16; Helga Deasy 2017-18; and Mairead Vaughan 2019-20).

-For 2022 the programme is settling into three clearly identifiable strands.
+For 2023 the programme is settled into three clearly identifiable strands.
 The first is to develop more robust partnerships with neighbouring arts organisations and situate contemporary dance within those contexts.
 To this end we are delighted to work with Fastnet Film Festival to present an afternoon of dance films at the 2022 Fastnet Film Festival in May.
 Positioning contemporary dance within such a reputable, well attended and widely loved west cork arts event feels like a huge victory for widening the presence of contemporary dance in west cork.
 Furthermore, the development and presentation of a new work, performed outdoors on a floating raft at Skibbereen Arts Festival in July will take contemporary dance out of the gallery and place it right in the heart of the community.
 For both dedicated and unexpected audiences I’m very excited to make a work using the natural landscape as our set and invite intended and unintended audiences to join us this summer.

 The second strand is to continue to open networks and build relationships between Uillinn and the wider and diverse community of dance makers around Ireland.
 One of Uillinn West Cork Arts Centre’s great strengths is not simply the facilities but the nurturing, generous and enthusiastic culture of support they create for artists to develop work inside.
 Skibbereen is a long way from Sligo, from Longford, from Dublin- it’s with great pleasure that we are a relation ship with

 ‘As an artist with a deeply rooted connection to both Cork city and county it has been a consistent part of my practice to consider the needs and habits of local audiences.
 Working in a form based in abstraction, without a long history nationally, I believe that working to build audiences and increase exposure to contemporary dance, beyond the metropolitan centre and the core national festival programmes throughout the country, is crucial to the development of vibrant ecology for dance to develop and flourish nationally.’
 Luke Murphy

 Luke trained at Point Park University where he earned his BFA in Dance and English in 2009 and University of Chichester where he earned an MA in Choreography in 2017.